junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/TransMorph_on_IXI.md

 ## IXI Dataset:
 :exclamation: We will release the pre-processed dataset once we finish all the experiments.\
-:exclamation: 12/10/2021 - We are currently testing TransMorph and the baseline models on [IXI dataset](https://brain-development.org/ixi-dataset/) for atlas-to-patient registration.
+:exclamation: 12/10/2021 - We are currently testing TransMorph and the baseline models on IXI dataset for atlas-to-patient registration.
 Once we finish testing, we will make our preprocessed IXI dataset publicly available under the Creative Commons [CC BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/legalcode).
-If you use the data, please acknowledge the TransMorph paper and the source of the IXI data (https://brain-development.org/ixi-dataset/).
+If you use the data, you should acknowledge the TransMorph paper:

+    @article{chen2021transmorph,
+    title={TransMorph: Transformer for unsupervised medical image registration}, author={Chen, Junyu and Du, Yong and He, Yufan and Segars, William P and Li, Ye and Frey, Eric C}, journal={arXiv preprint arXiv:2111.10480},
+    year={2021}
+    }

+and acknowledge the source of the IXI data: https://brain-development.org/ixi-dataset/

 - Click on the link to start downloading the pre-processed dataset: [preprocessed IXI dataset (Not available)]()